CipherOne/swiftprotocol/README.md

 Delegated Nodes will each receive an equal salary.
 The Delegated Nodes themselves will vote on their own salary--with the constraint that the salary must stay within a certain percentage of the previous salary.
 In the event that Delegated Nodes attempt to abuse this power, it's the responsibility of Citizens to [vote out the nodes](#election-of-delegated-nodes).

 ### Identity Provider Salary
 The _Salary Multiplier_ for Identity Providers is decided by the Delegated Nodes.
 An Identity Provider's salary is determined by multiplying the number of UBITs that have been claimed by Citizens under that specific Identity Provider by the Salary Multiplier.
-For example, if the Salary Multiplier is 0.01 and the Identity Provider has 100,000 active validated Citizens that claimed 5,000,000 Swifts during that day, the Identity Provider will receive 50,000 UBITs at the first block after midnight UTC.
+For example, if the Salary Multiplier is 0.01 and the Identity Provider has 100,000 active validated Citizens that claimed 5,000,000 UBITs during that day, the Identity Provider will receive 50,000 UBITs at the first block after midnight UTC.

 ## Reserved Funds
 30 Billion UBITs will be reserved; these UBITs are not controlled by any central source.
 Delegated Nodes have the ability to award these funds to proposals with a majority vote.
 It's the responsibility of the Delegated Nodes to assign these funds on an as-needed basis to Identity Providers, Delegated Nodes, Citizens, or Entities in an effort to further the success of this Protocol.

 ### Funding Proposals
 When a Citizen or Identity Provider requires funds to perform some task, they must submit a public funding proposal.
-This proposal will be written in plain text, signed with the requester's private key and then added to the blockchain.
+This proposal will be written in plain text, signed with the requester's public key and then added to the blockchain.
 Nodes will then have one week to vote on the proposal.
 Non-votes are counted as "No"s.
 A majority consensus is required for the funds to be transferred.

 ## Consensus Protocol
 A new consensus mechanism is used in this Protocol that allows for extremely fast block times while still being trustable.
 This Protocol uses the consensus mechanism called DPOI (delegated Proof of Identity).
 The mechanism works almost identically to DPOS (delegated Proof of Stake) <sup>[[7]](#7)</sup>.
 The primary difference is that in DPOS  Citizens have a say proportional to the amount of stake they own in the currency.
 In DPOI, each Citizen has the ability to cast a single vote regardless of the stake they own.